OCA/sale-workflow/sale_cancel_reason/README.rst

 Configuration
 =============

-* To configure this module, you need to:
-#.
 You can configure cancel reason from Sale/Configuration/Sale Order Cancel Reason.

 Usage
 =====